Rescue and recovery effort after the September 11 attacks on the World Trade Center: Morale

 In the hours immediately after the attacks on the World Trade Center, three firefighters raised an American flag over the rubble.
-The flag was taken from a yacht, and the moment, which was captured on a well-known photograph, evoked comparisons to the iconic Iwo Jima photograph.
+The flag was taken from a yacht, and the moment, which was captured on a well-known photograph, evoked comparisons to the iconic Iwo Jima photograph from 1945.
 Morale of rescue workers was boosted on September 14, 2001, when President George W. Bush paid a visit to Ground Zero.
 Standing with retired firefighter Bob Beckwith, Bush addressed the firefighters and rescue workers with a bullhorn and thanked them.
 Bush later remarked, "I'm shocked at the size of the devastation, It's hard to describe what it's like to see the gnarled steel and broken glass and twisted buildings silhouetted against the smoke.
 I said that this was the first act of war on America in the 21st century, and I was right, particularly having seen the scene."
 After some workers shouted that they could not hear the President, Bush famously responded by saying "I can hear you!
 The rest of the world hears you.
 And the people who knocked these buildings down will hear all of us soon!"

 At some point, rescue workers realized that they were not going to find any more survivors.
 After a couple of weeks, the conditions at Ground Zero remained harsh, with lingering odors of decaying human remains and smoke.
 Morale among workers was boosted by letters they received from children around the United States and the world, as well as support from thousands of neighbors in TriBeCa and other Lower Manhattan neighborhoods.

 This support continued to spread and eventually led to the founding of over 250 non-profit organizations of which raised almost $700 million within their first two years of operation.
 One of the nonprofits included One Day's Pay, later changed to MyGoodDeed, which championed the effort to designate September 11 as an official National Day of Service (9/11 Day).